Mijick/PopupView/README.md

 #### [Swift Package Manager][spm]
 Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the Swift compiler.

-Once you have your Swift package set up, adding PopupView as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding MijickPopups as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.

 ```Swift
 dependencies: [